 TRS will inform employers when the compensation limit changes.

-• Earnings and contributions that exceed the established limit for Tier II members.
+• Earnings and contributions that exceed the established limit for Tier 2 members.
 The earnings limitations are applicable only to members establishing membership with TRS or a reciprocal system after December 31, 2010.
-The limitations will change each year.

 These limitations are: